chpc-uofu/blastdb-update/README.md

    of your download speed and the size of the database files you download, so plan for a worst-case scenario where all database files will require a download.
 Also set the directory name to which you have cloned this repo.
-5. Install cronfile.install on a head node of the cluster where you want the install to run.
+5. Install cronfile.install with the command
+   "crontab cronfile.install" on a head node of the cluster where you want the install to run.
 6. Edit blastdb_installer.sh.
 This is a SLURM script, so you must set the SLURM account, partition, and email address for the job.